 Next you would want to consider your situation if the home doesn’t sell by your ideal sale date.
-If you are leaving the area you may need to hire lawn maintenance (like Legion Landscaping services) or cleaning companies; if you are purchasing another home you may have two mortgage payments.
+If you are leaving the area you may need to hire a local lawn care company to maintain your lawn (like Legion Landscaping services) or cleaning companies; if you are purchasing another home you may have two mortgage payments.
 Consider what issues you may have, and how you would deal with them.
 The answer to these questions will tell you a lot about pricing your home and how early you should put your home on the market.

 Once you have an accurate understanding of your goals you should talk to your Realtor® to discuss marketing times for your area.
 Once under contract most sales close +/- 30 days, but you need to know how long it may take to get a contract on a home in your area.
 Your Realtor® has access to information about marketing timeframes in your area, how many homes are being sold, and what the sale prices are.
 Once familiar with your home any Realtor® with expertise in your area can explain where your home fits into the area averages.
 After this conversation you should feel confident about when to list your home to best meet your needs.